-4 Strategies to Consider When Your eBay Items Aren't Selling
+4 Strategies to Consider When eBay Items Aren't Selling

 eBay sellers are often frustrated when their items don't sell as quickly as they would like.
 Many don't understand that eBay is a marathon, not a sprint, and it takes time for the right buyer to come along.
 Sometimes weeks, months, or even over a year.
 But there are things you can do to increase the odds of your item selling in a reasonable amount of time. eBay is a very competitive marketplace.
 Going the extra mile on every single listing is important to improving overall sales.

-eBay has said in webinars, on eBay Radio, and in announcements, that offering a 30 day return policy pushes listings up in search.
+eBay has said in webinars, on eBay Radio, and in announcements, that offering a 30-day return policy pushes listings up in your search results.
 Cassini, the eBay search engine, sees stores with a 30-day or longer return policy as more customer friendly, and eBay wants buyers to have the most pleasant experience on eBay as possible.
-On the other hand, less than a 30 day return policy, or no return policy, results in being pushed down in search. eBay punishes sellers with 7 or 14 day return policies, or no policy at all.
+On the other hand, less than a 30-day return policy, or no return policy, results in being pushed down in search. eBay punishes sellers with seven- or 14-day return policies, or no policy at all.